We want to find out in this article if DreamHost is, in any way, better than BlueHost or HostGator?

 The best of all the 32 web hosts that have been reviewed will give you a 30-day refund time.
 This will allow you to test the services for a full month before putting your prepaid amount.

-Only few other hosts such as WebHostingBuzz will give you 45 days.
-And there comes Dreamhost with a money back guarantee up to 97 days, which is more than three good months to keep you happy.
+Only a few other hosts such as WebHostingBuzz will give you 45 days.
+And there comes Dreamhost with a money-back guarantee up to 97 days, which is more than three good months to keep you happy.

 The major exception is that only the payment made with credit cards will be refunded; meaning, payment methods such as check or money order won’t be refunded.